jaiarobotics/jaiabot/src/doc/markdown/page25_embedded_setup.md

 - Once, to set up your developer machine (e.g. Ubuntu computer), follow the steps to [build the usbboot repository](https://www.raspberrypi.com/documentation/computers/compute-module.html#compute-module-4-bootloader).
 At the time of writing, this repository was at [commit 70b14a](https://github.com/raspberrypi/usbboot/commit/70b14a2a4fdad7caf7a614d299cb6f6b1c1b3f56).
 - For each CM4, follow the steps to
-	1. [setup the CMIO board](https://www.raspberrypi.com/documentation/computers/compute-module.html#setting-up-the-cmio-board) J2 jumper and micro USB cable.
+	1. [setup the CMIO board](https://www.raspberrypi.com/documentation/computers/compute-module.html#setting-up-the-cmio-board) by fitting with the J2 jumper and micro USB cable. (do not power up yet)
 	2. [update the CM4 bootloader](https://www.raspberrypi.com/documentation/computers/compute-module.html#cm4bootloader).
+These files are in the usbboot folder.
 When editing the `boot.conf` file, check that the `BOOT_ORDER` line is set to `BOOT_ORDER=0xf25641`.
 For more detail on reading the value, see the [BOOT_ORDER documentation](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#BOOT_ORDER).
 Older CM4s were omitting the 0x5 value (which corresponds to the USB-A port on the CM4 IO board).
 		- In the last step (`../rpiboot -d . `), I had to use `sudo ../rpiboot -d .`
 		- After running that step (`sudo ../rpiboot -d . `), power on the CM4 IO board.
 The script should detect the board at this point and upload the configuration changes.
 It will provide some verbose output to this effect.
+	3. run `sudo ./rpiboot -d recovery` in the terminal line, and once it begins `Waiting for BCM2835/6/7/2711`, power on the pi

 ### Generation of the filesystem image